-Robert E. Lee, a man torn between duty to country and to his home state, once said “Duty is the most sublime word in our language.
+Robert E. Lee, a man torn between duty to country and to his home state (and now vilified in some fashionable circles), once said “Duty is the most sublime word in our language.
 Do your duty in all things.
 You cannot do more.
 You should never wish to do less.”

 Agree or not with the Court’s discomfiture at treating a user of a state recreational facility as a trespasser, one must nevertheless admire the Court’s careful application of the law, coupled with its repeated solicitation of the legislature to correct what a majority of the state’s high court sees as short-sighted policy.
 Clearly, the judges didn’t like what the law compelled them to do… but they saw the only remedy for that as laying with the legislature.

 Labedz v.
 State, 919 A.2d 415 (Sup.Ct.
 R.I.
 2007).
 Antonina Labedz was walking along a concrete path at Scarborough Beach, a state-owned beach located in Narragansett, Rhode Island.
 She tripped on an uneven surface and fell to the ground, breaking her wrist.
 She sued, alleging the State was negligent in “permitting a dangerous uneven condition to exist on a portion of walkway and failing to warn invitees … of the dangerous condition on the premises.”
 The trial court found that the State was shielded from liability by virtue of the Recreational Use Statute.
 Labedz appealed.